julieanneco/predictingHDI/README.md

 <!-- Results -->
 ## Discussion

 This endeavor offered a basic look into engineering data for exploratory analysis and predicting variables with random forest.
 Both models predicted with high accuracy despite some of the limitations and challenges inherit to the available data.
 Interestingly, after achieving these results, I was able to find the actual metrics used by the UNDP to determine HDI.
-My intital exploration of the data started out vast and was narrowed down after hours and hours of painstaking analysis and testing.
-While this process was not included in the final outcome, the first 2 steps are the result of making a decision on the direction of the project based on this intital eploration (to predict HDI with highly correlated variables).
+My initial exploration of the data started out vast and was narrowed down after hours and hours of painstaking analysis and testing.
+While this process was not included in the final snapshot, the first 2 steps are the result of deciding on the direction of the project based on this initial exploration (to predict HDI with highly correlated variables).
 Working backwards, my final model included many of the actual (or similar) indicators used by the UNDP to determine HDI metric.

 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/hdi.jpg?raw=true" alt="undp hdi">